GracesonK/NFT-Preview-Card/README.md

 # NFT-Preview-Card
-A challenge accepted from front end mentor
+A challenge accepted from frontend mentor.com